bbc/childrens-games-starter-pack/docs/gmi.md

 This allows the debug message to be displayed regardless of platform, unlike e.g. console.log.

-#### Pausing
+#### Display app prompt

 ````
-gmi.pauseGame()
+gmi.showPrompt(resumeGame)
 ````

-Inform the app that the game has been paused and bring up the pause screen.
+Inform the app that it should display its prompt/interstitial screen.
+Takes a resumeGame callback.
 Currently a stub implementation which always returns false.

 #### Exiting the game